 Yes, Atola is planning to support AFF4 and other logical image file formats (also including L01 and NFI) in our upcoming releases.

-Is segmented hashing accepted in the court of law as a proper way of verifying data?
+Do courts of law accept segmented hashing as a proper way of verifying data?

-Yes, segmented hashing has been a principle successfully used by forensic examiners.
-This principle is well reflected in academic works, it is also widely used in cryptography and secure data modification.
-In digital forensics, the principle has been adopted by a number of vendors who support AFF4 image files, including X-Ways, BlackBag Macquisition, Evimetry.
+Yes, segmented hashing has been a principle forensic examiners successfully follow in their work.
+This principle is well laid out in academic works and is also widely used in cryptography and secure data modification.
+Meanwhile, in digital forensics, a number of vendors who support AFF4 image files have adopted the same principle.
+Among them X-Ways, BlackBag Macquisition, Evimetry.

 Join us at our weekly virtual booth session.
 We always have an engineer with us, and we will be happy to answer any questions you may have!